kkrt-labs/kakarot-docs/docs/ecosystem/oracles/pragma.md

 ## Solidity

-The Pragma Oracle cairo contract has been whitelisted by Kakarot - thus it is possible to call it directly in your Solidity contracts using the [PragmaCaller](https://github.com/kkrt-labs/kakarot/blob/main/solidity_contracts%2Fsrc%2FCairoPrecompiles%2FPragmaCaller.sol) interface!
+The Pragma Oracle cairo contract has been integrated by Kakarot - thus it is possible to call it directly in your Solidity contracts using the [PragmaCaller](https://github.com/kkrt-labs/kakarot/blob/main/solidity_contracts%2Fsrc%2FCairoPrecompiles%2FPragmaCaller.sol) interface!

 ### 1. Define the PragmaCaller interface